wnet-ieg-2/pbs-passport-authenticate/README.md

 4. Click on *Activate*
 5. Navigate to *Settings* and select *PBS Passport Authenticate Settings*
 6. Enter values for all fields
+7. It may be necessary to visit the 'Permalinks' settings page to make sure that the endpoints provided by the plugin resolve correctly.

 ## Usage